joearms/old.blog/_posts/2016-01-04-fun-with-swift.md

 <img src='/images/experiment4.png'/>

-This is actually a `TextView` where I've set the backgorund color to the window background color.
+This is actually a `TextView` where I've set the background color to the window background color.

 *Exercise:* Make a better or alternative version.